CrescentRR/GoARacle/README.md

 ## Changelog

 8/31/20 2:49pm EST: Dark mode!
 If you really liked the light mode, then tell me, I can always add in an option for it.
 Made the icon of the window the same as the application.
 Top buttons are now in a 2x2 grid.
 When clicked, buttons now stay their original color.
+Reports are now worth 15 points, from 13 for visibility of items in Donald, Goofy, and Merlin's pools.

 8/31/20 1:28pm EST: Changed the Font to KH font.
 Made the color of the report buttons an off-white instead of blue (Swing default color, hard to change it).
 Now not a beta!
 (The font was the main thing I wanted to complete before making it the full version, so I'm happy with calling this a full version.